-The Leh Indian Glaciology Summer School (LIGSS) is a pioneering initiative designed to train the next generation of glaciologists in South Asia and Southeast Asia, with a limited number of seats open for participants from other regions of the world.
-Inspired by renowned programs such as the Alaska Glaciology School and the Karthaus Summer School, LIGSS aims to address the growing demand in Southeast Asia and equips them with the expertise and global network in climate science, remote sensing, glaciohydrology, disaster risk assessment, and in-situ techniques—fields crucial for understanding and responding to the rapidly changing Himalayan cryosphere.
+The Leh Indian Glaciology Summer School (LIGSS) is a pioneering initiative designed to train the next generation of glaciologists in South Asia, with a limited number of seats open for participants from other regions of the world.
+Inspired by renowned programs such as the Alaska Glaciology School and the Karthaus Summer School, LIGSS aims to address the growing demand in South Asia and equips them with the expertise and global network in climate science, remote sensing, glaciohydrology, disaster risk assessment, and in-situ techniques—fields crucial for understanding and responding to the rapidly changing Himalayan cryosphere.

 The curriculum is a comprehensive blend of: